 ^{a} In accordance with the "Guidelines for the preparation of national communications by Parties included in Annex I to the Convention, Part II: UNFCCC reporting guidelines on national communications", at a minimum Parties shall report a 'with measures' scenario, and may report 'without measures' and 'with additional measures' scenarios.
-If a Party chooses to report 'without measures' and/or 'with additional measures' scenarios they are to use tables 6(b) and/or 6(c), respectively.
-If a Party does not choose to report 'without measures' or 'with additional measures' scenarios then it should not include tables 6(b) or 6(c) in the biennial report.
+If a Party chooses to report 'without measures' and/or 'with additional measures' scenarios they are to use tables 2(b) and/or 2(c), respectively.
+If a Party does not choose to report 'without measures' or 'with additional measures' scenarios then it should not include tables 2(b) or 2(c) in the national communication.

-^b Emissions and removals reported in these columns should be as reported in the latest GHG inventory and consistent with the emissions and removals reported in the table on GHG emissions and trends provided in this [biennial report]. [national communication] Where the sectoral breakdown differs from that reported in the GHG inventory Parties should explain in their biennial report how the inventory sectors relate to the sectors reported in this table.
+^b Emissions and removals reported in these columns should be as reported in the latest GHG inventory and consistent with the emissions and removals reported in the table on GHG emissions and trends provided in [this national communication][chapter IV of these guidelines](NZ).
+Where the sectoral breakdown differs from that reported in the GHG inventory, Parties should explain in their [biennial report][national communication](NZ) how the inventory sectors relate to the sectors reported in this table.